EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   Versioning is the recommended practice when working with APIs, as it helps manage changes and ensures compatibility for different users or clients over time.

 -   If you choose not to use versioning for your API, that's entirely acceptable in some scenarios.

+##  API REQUEST

+-   To create an API controller, we write the api folder then version number then controller name   ====>>  php artisan make:controller Api/v1/StudentController

+##  GET REQUEST

+-   When retrieving all available data in a production environment, it's best practice to use the paginate() method instead of the all() method for better performance and scalability.

+-   Always return a response with an appropriate status code to ensure proper communication of the API's outcome.

+-   Browsers can only directly handle GET requests through the address bar.
+For testing POST, PUT, and DELETE requests, use an API client such as Postman or cURL.